Grid View Appearance Customization

 Use cascading style sheet (CSS) classes.
 CSS styles define how elements are rendered, as well as their position on the page.
 This provides you with centralized control over the appearance of several controls or the entire web site.
 ASPxGridView ships with a number of predefined themes.
 You can also create your own themes.

-ASPxGridView provides multiple styles, so you can customize the appearance of individual elements and manage the grid's overall appearance.
+You can customize the appearance of individual elements or the entire grid with ASPxGridView built-in styles.
 Each style property has a number of attributes that allow you to customize element appearance to the maximum extent allowed by web browsers.
-These attributes include: colors, font, borders, content alignment, text attributes, etc.
+These attributes include: colors, font, borders, content alignment, text attributes, and so on.

-Grid columns provide their own styles used to paint their headers (GridViewColumn.HeaderStyle), data and footer cells (GridViewColumn.CellStyle and GridViewColumn.FooterCellStyle), etc. These styles override corresponding ASPxGridView styles.
+You can use grid column styles to draw column headers (GridViewColumn.HeaderStyle), data and footer cells (GridViewColumn.CellStyle and GridViewColumn.FooterCellStyle), and more.
+These styles override corresponding ASPxGridView styles.

-Allows you to customize the appearance of individual cells and/or rows.
-In this instance, you should handle the ASPxGridView.HtmlDataCellPrepared and/or ASPxGridView.HtmlRowPrepared events, and specify style settings used to paint required cells and/or rows.
-For an example, see How to: Change the Style Settings of Individual Data Cells.
+The grid allows you to customize the appearance of individual cells and/or rows.
+In this instance, handle the ASPxGridView.HtmlDataCellPrepared and/or ASPxGridView.HtmlRowPrepared events, and specify style settings used to paint required cells and/or rows.
+See the following topic for an example: How to: Change the Style Settings of Individual Data Cells.